 There was a race for new colonies in Africa and Asia.
 Great Britain established many colonies in Africa which was followed by France, Spain, Portugal, and Belgium with Britain and France occupying most of the regions in Africa.

 There was an agreement signed according to which Britain has control over Egypt and France to take over Morocco which was opposed by the German Emperor and the two countries were at the brink of war but was averted because of American mediation.

 Four Balkan countries Serbia, Bulgaria, Montenegro, and Greece started a war against Turkey who lost most of their possessions in Europe.
 Later with the Second Balkan War, the tension between these countries increased.

 6. No International Organization for Peace

 There was no effective International Machinery to enforce law and peace among these nations.
-Two attempts were made to form an agreement for limitation of armaments but they were failed to secure the desired results.
+Two attempts were made to form an agreement for the limitation of armaments but they were failed to secure the desired results.

 7. Sarajevo Crisis

-The crown prince of Austria was assassinated at Sarajevo, the capital of Bosnia and was planned in Serbia by “Black Hand’ a secret society of Patriotic terrorists.
+The crown prince of Austria was assassinated at Sarajevo, the capital of Bosnia, and was planned in Serbia by “Black Hand’ a secret society of Patriotic terrorists.
 The assassin was the first student revolutionary who changed the history of Europe and after that Austria declared war on Serbia, Russia helped to defend Serbia and warned Austria of the consequences.